Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Experimental Description and Results

-The disaggregated estimates using the SRRM algorithm were compared with the PRI disaggregated estimates using the RMSE and the KLD of the estimated densities of the disaggregated observations.
+The disaggregated estimates using the SRRM were compared with the PRI estimates using the RMSE and the KLD of the estimated densities of the disaggregated observations.
+The RMSE over for the entire time-period is assessed for each land-cover using the SRRM and PRI algorithms are compared.
 The spatial errors are also compared for the selected five days during the simulation period, representing different micro-meteorological and land cover conditions.
+Finally, the running time of the SRRM and PRI algorithm are compared to understand the effects of the difference in algorithm complexity of the two algorithms.

 Figure~\ref{fig:RMSE} shows that the RMSE of the disaggregated observations using the self-regularized regressive models was less than the RMSE using the PRI algorithm.
-The trends observed when disaggregating SM using the PRI algorithm, such as the error being higher during periods of vegetation is preserved in the disaggregation results using self-regularized regressive models.
+The trends observed when the PRI algorithm is used, such as higher errors during periods of vegetation, are preserved when SRRM is used.
+However, variations in the difference observed between the SRRM and PRI based SM, can be explained by its different correlations to LC and micro-meteorological conditions.
+The use of separate models in the SRRM enables low RMSEs even under highly heterogeneous LC.
+In contrast, the RMSEs increase by a larger magnitude during heterogeneous LC periods for the PRI algorithm because it uses a single disaggregation model for the whole study region.

 Table~\ref{tab:pritable} compares the KLD between the disaggregated estimates generated by the SRRM and PRI algorithms, and true SM at 1~km.
-The general trends of KLD over different LC conditions followed by the SRRM algorithm are shown by the PRI algorithm.
-However, the KLD for the SRRM estimates are 3 orders of magnitude lesser than for PRI estimates.
+The general trends of KLD over different LC conditions followed by the SRRM are similar to those observed for the PRI.
+However, the errors for each LC are individually lower for the SRRM compared to the PRI method, as shown in Figure~\ref{fig:errorlc}.
+This is further validated by the KLD for the SRRM estimates that is 3 orders of magnitude less than for PRI estimates.

-Figures~\ref{fig:39}-\ref{fig:156} compares the disaggregated estimates using the PRI algorithm to the disaggregated estimates using the self-regularized regressive models.
-Equation~\ref{eq:pri}, with $\beta = 2$ maximizes a cost-function that blurs the disaggregated SM so that the median error over all pixels is minimized at the cost of a greater variance in error.
-Using multiple regressive models with soft boundaries ensures that sharpness is maintained with low RMSE.